boltops-tools/lono/docs/_docs/lookup-locations/variables.md

 Lono supports variables files that affect the CloudFormation template at compile-time.

+## Lookup Direct Locations

+You can specify the `--variable` path directly.
+Example:

+    lono cfn deploy my-stack --blueprint demo --variable configs/demo/variables/my-variable.txt

+You can also specify variables files that exist outside of the lono project.

+    lono cfn deploy my-stack --blueprint demo --variable /tmp/my-variable.txt

+Direct locations take the highest precedence.
+Lono also supports powerful conventional lookup paths, which are covered next.

 ## Lookup Locations

 You can define variables files in different locations.
 Lono lookups up each of these locations until it finds a variables file.